 How do you see someone with a consulting background fitting into a start-up?
 Is a transition period always needed?

 I don’t think that’s needed – what you need is humility; knowing that you are not going to go in and run things immediately.
 I couldn’t have done a COO role at a series B or a series C because I didn’t have the skills or experience; I had to learn on the job and gradually gain the requisite skillset.

 You also need to be aware of what your skillset and your value is — assuming you don’t have any specialist background in something like marketing, product or engineering, what management consultants are amazing at is problem-solving in a structured context and managing lots of different things in one go.
 The types of things that make sense going from management consulting to startups are. managing transformational or strategy projects, something like chief of staff (sitting across the business and making sure everyone is getting on with the important stuff), or problem-solving in an ops role.

 You are on parental leave as we speak – can you talk a bit about Pollen’s policy around this and diversity in general?

-Our company is really passionate about diversity – we’ve set up a taskforce doing a full assessment of potential improvements.
-One of the core things we believe is that you have to listen to the team – you first need to hear from everyone on how they feel and what they would want.
+Our company is really passionate about diversity – we’ve set up a task force doing a full assessment of potential improvements.
+One of the core things we believe is that you have to listen to the team – you first need to hear from everyone about how they feel and what they would want.
 We are also continuing to broaden our product offering to make it as diverse as possible.

 As someone who’s worked with many Founders, and who might also be one in the future, what is your one piece of advice to others looking to start their own business?